Donaim/miseq-workflow-pres/slides.md

 - Mistakes here — wrong person, wrong tube, wrong date — are worse than having no sample at all.

 <!--
-So we got a physical sample.

-This state actually carries assumptions.
+The first subgoal is to get a physical sample into our lab.

 The type of sample determines what biology we can and cannot see.
 Plasma, whole blood, or PBMCs will all give us different windows into the virus and the host.

-Identity of the sample is crucial.
+Identity of the sample is crucial, too.
 A beautifully sequenced sample from the wrong person is worse than no sequence at all.

 So at this point in the workflow we care a lot about matching the tube in the rack to the digital record in our systems.
 -->

 ---